Posts

 W3C Invites Implementations of TTML Profiles for Internet Media Subtitles and Captions 1.1

-The Timed Text Working Group invites implementations of TTML Profiles for Internet Media Subtitles and Captions 1.1 Candidate Recommendation.
-This specification defines two profiles of [TTML2]: a text-only profile and an image-only profile.
+3 May 2018 The Timed Text Working Group invites implementations of TTML Profiles for Internet Media Subtitles and Captions 1.1 Candidate Recommendation.
+This specification defines two profiles of [ TTML2 ]: a text-only profile and an image-only profile.
 These profiles are intended to be used across subtitle and caption delivery applications worldwide, thereby simplifying interoperability, consistent rendering and conversion to other subtitling and captioning formats.

 W3C opens Advisory Board (AB) election